752963e64/752963e64/README.md

 to have interest in game dev.
 So makes me a good generalist.
 I read binary/source code like books.
 I'm not an AI and I don't use AI to generate content I share.
 I'm not that void...
 I've no interest in AI; for me a program well done always fit any automation process.
+To be clearer, There is no need a reasoning layer on top algorithm that are already reasoning.
 ```

 ### I'll try to say hello in a different way every night from hand.